 When to Apply

-The application season is now closed.
-Applications are accepted Nov.
-1 to Jan.
-31 for clinical internships to take place April through October.
+Applications will be accepted November 1 through January 31.
+Clinical internships take place April through October.
 Special consideration may be made for programs that have requirements that don’t fit this time frame.
 Follow-up phone interviews will be conducted as part of the selection process.
-Applicants will be notified of acceptance by March 31.
+Applicants will be notified of acceptance by March 31 of that year.

 How to Apply